c0dycode/BL2ModStuff/Autoexec/Readme.md

+# General Features (both versions)
+* Automatically launch your Steamversion of Borderlands 2
+* Autoexec your patch-file (patch.txt by default)
+* Showing a Tooltip next to your cursor when patch has been executed

+# Extra Features in the Tools-Version
+* Toggle RapidFire-Script with CTRL+F2
+* Hotkey (F9) to OBj DUMP whatever you have in your clipboard (requires console on F6 for now)

 # Introduction
 Okay, I've written this little Autohotkey-Script to allow you to not having to type it manually in the console.